 His previous work has been published in Education Week as well as academic journals such as Economics of Education Review, Education Finance and Policy, TCRecord, Urban Affairs Review, Educational Policy, Education and Urban Society, and the Journal of the American Planning Association.
 In 2013, he joined the board of the Association for Education Finance and Policy (AEFP).
 He was the recipient of AEFP’s New Scholar Award in 2006 and holds an M.P.A. and a Ph.D. from New York University’s Wagner School, and a B.A. from the Johns Hopkins University.

 Colin.Chellman@cuny.edu / 646-664-8147

 Director of Policy Research

 Sarah Truelsch is Director of Policy Research at the City University of New York (CUNY).
-Sarah’s research portfolio includes demographic and policy trends impacting demand for higher education in New York City, drivers of college enrollment changes, transfer policy, remedial course requirements, and other factors affecting credit accumulation, retention, and graduation.
-Sarah was previously a Research Analyst at CUNY’s Office of Institutional Research, where she worked closely with the Division of Enrollment Management on a range of issues related to admissions, enrollment patterns, and academic progress.
-Before joining CUNY, she was a Research Associate at the American Institutes for Research and at New American Schools, both in Washington, D.C., and a consultant for the New York City Department of Education.
+Her research interests include demographic and policy trends impacting demand for higher education in New York City, transfer student policies, remedial course requirements, and other factors affecting credit accumulation, retention, and graduation.
+Sarah was previously a Senior Policy Analyst at CUNY.
+Before joining CUNY, she was a Research Associate at the American Institutes for Research and at New American Schools and a consultant for the New York City Department of Education.
 She has an M.P.A. from New York University’s Wagner School and a B.A. in Political Science from the University of Chicago.